noelledons/noelledons/README.md

 ![github-banner](https://user-images.githubusercontent.com/73482293/102000236-43ed5b80-3cdd-11eb-8b4c-bfe2db8caf93.png)

-*Hi, how are you doing?* Welcome to my GitHub Page!
-My name is Noelle, a recent Mathematics graduated interested in all things Software Development.
-I have tasked myself with an #80DaysofCode challenge (ends 1st Jan 2021) where I have been building a solid foundation in frontend and backened technologies.
+*Hi, how are you doing?*
+Welcome to my GitHub Page!
+My name is Noelle, and I am a recent Bsc (Hons) Mathematics with Economics Graduate.
+I am interested in the world of Software Development, so I have tasked myself with an 80 day coding challenge, where I am building a solid foundation in frontend and backened technologies.

 <br/>